 To contact the school(s) that you applied to, visit our list of participating schools for their website and contact information.
 For questions about a district (OUSD) school, call/text (510) 879-4600 or go to https://www.ousd.org/enroll for more information.
 For questions about the Oakland Enrolls charter application, call us at (510) 454-9360.

 How does the waitlist work?

 Charter public schools have a set number of spots available in each grade.
 A school may receive more applicants than spots available, so applicants who are not offered a spot in the March lotteries will be placed on waitlists.
-Those submitting an application after the open enrollment deadline will also be placed on a waitlist.
-Some schools use priorities in Round 2, so your school waitlist number may change depending on the actions of other applicants.
+Those submitting an application after the On-Time Application deadline will also be placed on a waitlist.
+Some schools use priorities in the Late Application period, so your school waitlist number may change depending on the actions of other applicants.